 The use of external sustainability references in Neova Group.
-New ones to be implemented in 2022 are highlighted as NEW.

 - UN Sustainable Development Goals (SDGs) – UN SDGs are 17 sustainability goals with 169 targets that all UN Member States have agreed to work towards achieving by the year 2030.
 For businesses it is as a universal framework for businesses to communicate performance, set targets and actions, engage with various stakeholders, including investors and gain access to new market opportunities.
 The framework fosters collaboration to solve the world’s most challenging tasks in sustainability.

 - Global Reporting Initiative (GRI) framework – a sustainability reporting framework that helps businesses and governments worldwide understand and communicate their impact on critical sustainability issues such as climate change, human rights, governance and social wellbeing.

 - Taskforce on Climate Related Financial Disclosures (TCFD) – a framework to incorporate evaluation of climate-related risks and opportunities into companies risk management and strategic planning processes

 - Carbon Disclosure Project (CDP) – a not for profit charity that runs the global disclosure system for investors, companies, cities, states and regions to manage their environmental impacts